 Parents, school counselled boy who made rude gesture during NDP coverage: School principal

-SINGAPORE: A student who was caught on camera making a rude gesture with his finger during broadcast of the National Day Parade (NDP) on Wednesday (Aug 9) has been "counselled by the school and his parents", said Henry Park Primary School (HPSS) principal Chia Soo Keng.
+SINGAPORE: A student who was caught on camera making a rude gesture with his finger during the live National Day Parade (NDP) broadcast on Wednesday (Aug 9) has been "counselled by the school and his parents", said Henry Park Primary School (HPSS) principal Chia Soo Keng.

 Footage showed the boy in a red blazer looking straight into the camera while making the gesture behind his classmates.